eugene-bk-eng/R2QConnector/README.md

 3. Write data frame back to Q as a table/dictionary.
 4. Improve performance of select.
 5. Implement batched retrieval for large tables.
+6. Remove manager object and expose only Q handle.

 ## DESIGN:
 Package uses Java library to connect to